mcdougallab/matlabneuroninterface/README.md

 About this toolbox:

-- The +neuron package defines the MATLAB API to NEURON.
+- The +neuron package defines the MATLAB language bindings for NEURON.
 All calls to NEURON from MATLAB should only use methods and properties exposed by the classes in this package.
   This is because the +neuron package takes care of proper initialization